Part II

 It embodies nested realities and bounded infinity, reminding us that our perceived world is one layer in a vast cosmos.

-This is why pure potential (the formless Void) remains abstract until it manifests through structure.
+What appears as contradiction—infinite potential within finite form—is actually a profound complementarity.
+The infinite doesn’t exist in opposition to form; it expresses through form.
+Pure potential (the formless Void) remains abstract until it manifests through structure.
 Like energy needing a medium for expression, boundless possibility requires a vessel to become tangible reality.

 When we resist this truth, seeking unlimited freedom without accepting limits, we often experience: